About CMV

 Privacy Policy

-The CMV website hosted on the server www.currentmarketvaluation.com (the "website", "Site") does not monitor, collect, or store any user data whatsoever, to the best of our knowledge.
-This is an informational, read-only website with no 'user profiles', or any customized content.
+The CMV website hosted on the server www.currentmarketvaluation.com (CMV, the "website", "Site") does not monitor, collect, or store any user data whatsoever, to the best of our knowledge.
 Honestly, we have no interest knowing anything about you - and even less interest in paying to store any such data.
-This website does not use/host cookies or any other technology that collects any user information.

 We use Google Analytics to analyze the use of our website.
 Google Analytics gathers information about website use by means of cookies.
 The information gathered relating to our website is used to create reports about the traffic and usage patterns on our website.
 This information is collected and stored by Google.
 Google's privacy policy is available at: https://www.google.com/policies/privacy/.